Has anyone spoiled a perfectly fine day by telling you that – though you own a non-EU company – the GDPR might still apply to you?

 Let’s take a closer look at these two scenarios.

 Not a remote hypothesis in today’s world, right?
-Many companies run a global business and work with clients from all over the globe.
+Many companies run global businesses and work with clients from all over the globe.
 Well, if said clients are in the EU, the GDPR applies.
 Even if you offer your goods or services for free, as Article 3(2) clarifies (pay attention to that «irrespective of whether a payment of the data subject is required» part).

 Having said that, the EDPB has clarified that merely having a product or service that could inadvertently or incidentally be used by an EU-based person is not enough to trigger the applicability of the GDPR.